hanydesoki/Snake/README.md

 - Difficulty settings
 - Scores and highscores

-Run main.py in the Snake directory to play the game
+Run main.py in the Snake directory to play the game.
+You need to install the pygame module to run the program.